 40G network are now being extensively adopted within LANs and data centers.
 100G is still predominantly in the carrier network, but could soon extend its stretch to your local network.
-There exists much confusion as to whether to choose single-mode fiber (SMF) or multimode fiber (MMF) for deploying 40G bandwidth, and how to get fully prepared for scaling to higher-speed 100G.
+There exists much confusion as to whether to choose single-mode fiber (SMF) or multimode fiber (MMF) for deploying 40G bandwidth, considering the single mode vs multimode fiber cost.
+As well as how to get fully prepared for scaling to higher-speed 100G.
 If you are hesitating to make the choice, you may find this article helpful.

 Cost-effectiveness: Multimode fiber (MMF) has been evolving to handle the escalating speed: OM3 has been superseded by OM4 and OM5 is there ready to use.
 MMF has a wider array of short distance transceivers that are easier to get.
 One of the liable argument that in favor of using MMF is that multimode optics use less power than single-mode ones, but only in condition that you have tens of thousands of racks.
 In essence, MMF still has its position under certain circumstances, like cabling within the same rack, in Fiber Channel and for backbone cabling in some new construction buildings.